pydicom/pynetdicom/docs/index.rst

    query_retrieve_service_class
    basic_worklist_service_class

 User Guide
 ----------
-The :ref:`user_guide` is intended as an introduction to pynetdicom3 and explains how to install and use the API, as well as covering the basics of DICOM networking.
+The :ref:`user_guide` is intended as an introduction to pynetdicom and explains how to install and use the API, as well as covering the basics of DICOM networking.
 For detailed reference documentation of the functions and classes see the :ref:`reference`.